-GASB Statement No. 89 - In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
-The objectives of this Statement are to (a) enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (b) to simplify accounting for certain interest costs.
-This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in the financial statements.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019 or FY 2020/2021.
-The District is evaluating the impact of this Statement on the financial statements.
+In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
+GASB Statement No. 89 requires that interest costs incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred and no longer included in the historical cost of capital assets.
+The new standard is effective for periods beginning after December 15, 2020.
+Application of this statement is effective for the District's year ending June 30, 2022.